Improved Guarantees for Offline Stochastic Matching via New Ordered Contention Resolution Schemes: Introduction

 \begin{result} A $(1-1/\euler)\approx\textbf{0.632}$-approximate probing algorithm for bipartite graphs with a unit-patience side. \end{result}

 This result improves and generalizes the \textbf{1/3}-guarantee of \citet{hikima2021integrated} which holds for a special case of bipartite graphs with a unit-patience side.
-Despite the ubiquity of $(1-1/\euler)$-guarantees in online matching, to the best of our understanding, our guarantee requires the novel technical ingredient of a $(1-1/\euler)$-selectable Ordered Contention Resolution Scheme for rank-1 matroids under \textit{negative correlation}.
-The aforementioned $(1-1/\euler)$-selectability results for rank-1 matroids assume elements to be active independently and do not establish this guarantee, as we discuss in \Cref{sec:techniques}.
+Despite the ubiquity of $(1-1/\euler)$-guarantees in online matching, to the best of our understanding, our guarantee requires the new technical ingredient of a $(1-1/\euler)$-balanced Ordered Contention Resolution Scheme for rank-1 matroids under \textit{negative correlation}.
+The aforementioned $(1-1/\euler)$-balancedness results for rank-1 matroids assume elements to be active independently and do not establish this guarantee, as we discuss in \Cref{sec:techniques}.
 We note that our probing algorithm here must be able to choose the order, though.
-We note that concurrent and independent work of~\citet{borodin2021prophet} study an online problem which implies the same $(1-1/\euler)$-approximation for the offline problem in the particular case where one side has unit patience and the other side has unlimited patience.
+We also note that \citet{borodin2025online} study an online problem which implies the same $(1-1/\euler)$-approximation for the offline problem in the particular case where one side has arbitrary patience and the other side has unlimited patience.